gitnew2018/My-OpenPeriscope/README.md

 * Option to refresh following section on load, Thanks to Max104t
 * Option to open multiple preview windows, Thanks to Max104t

+## Known issues
+* Sometimes crashes when opening chat. - Probably can be solved by moving to newer version of NWJS
+* Autodownloading broadcasts of following users also downloads private broadcasts - not easy to fix, use `selected users broadcasts`
+* Some broadcasts are marked as deleted but are still running - This happens when periscope removes this broadcast from fowwlowing feeed
+* Sign in with twitter and with phone not working - first requires moving to newer version of NWJS and the second just doesn't work ;)

+If you notice any other bug please report.

 ### Donate to original autor
 Buy pmmlabs a beer: [paypal.me/pmmlabs](https://paypal.me/pmmlabs)<br>
 Bitcoin: [1F1hXcaTjS1UFUqqMzLvVyz4wDSbRJU4Tn](bitcoin:1F1hXcaTjS1UFUqqMzLvVyz4wDSbRJU4Tn)